 Regulators' information-sharing practices can contribute to the speed of help to lawyers in need.
 For example, admissions offices sometimes learn that applicants are suffering from a substance use or other mental health disorder.
-Other regulators may receive similar information during investigations or prosecutions of lawyer regulation matters that they consider to be confidential information.
-To facilitate help for lawyers suffering from such disorders, each state should simplify its confidentiality rules to allow admissions offices and other regulators to share such information immediately with local lawyer assistance programs.
+Other regulators may receive similar information during investigations or prosecutions of lawyer regulation

 Allowing this one-way flow of information can accelerate help to lawyers who need it.
-To be clear, the recommended information sharing would be oneway.
+To be clear, the recommended information sharing would be one-way.
 As always, the lawyer assistance programs would be precluded from sharing any information with any regulators or others.